Aghabeiki/param-validation/README.md

         * body: the properties of the JSON Object and can use all the validation config as well.
       * type `Enum`
         * values: An array of the possible value that allowed.
-      * type 'Func'
-        * functionBody: is a inline function that will run on your value, this function should have one value and return true or false

  	* Addition operation
  		* `compareWithFiled` :  compare one pram with another ones